Report an accessibility problem

 Applicants must fulfill the requirements of both the Graduate College and The College of Liberal Arts and Sciences.

-Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in biology, botany or a closely related field from a regionally accredited institution.
+Applicants must have earned a bachelor's or master's degree in biology, botany or a closely related field from a regionally accredited institution.

 Applicants must submit the following: